 - You can get your care from an out-of-network provider, however, in most cases that provider must be eligible to participate in Medicare.
 Except for emergency care, we cannot pay a provider who has opted out of or been excluded or precluded from the Medicare Program.
 If you receive care from a provider who is not eligible to participate in Medicare, you will be responsible for the full cost of the services you receive.
 Check with your provider before receiving services to confirm that they are eligible to participate in Medicare. - When you obtain services out-of-network within the United States, we will pay for covered services using Original Medicare rules.
 Under Original Medicare, providers can choose whether to accept Medicare assignment.
 Assignment means that the doctor, provider, or supplier has signed an agreement with Medicare to accept the Medicare-approved amount as full payment for covered services.
 Most doctors, providers, and suppliers accept assignment, but you should always check to make sure.
 You may also want to find out how much you have to pay for each service or supply before you get it.
-To determine whether non-network doctors or suppliers accept assignment (participate in Medicare), contact Medicare (See Chapter 2, Section 2 of this Evidence of Coverage). - It is best to ask an out-of-network provider to bill the plan first.
+To determine whether non-network doctors or suppliers accept assignment (participate in Medicare), contact Medicare (See Chapter 2, Section 2 of this Evidence of Coverage).

+- You don't need to get a referral or prior authorization when you get care from out-of-network providers.
+However, before getting services from out-of-network providers you may want to ask for a pre-visit coverage decision to confirm that the services you are getting are covered and are medically necessary.
+(See Chapter 7, Section 4 for information about asking for coverage decisions.)
+This is important because: - Without a pre-visit coverage decision, if we later determine that the services are not covered or were not medically necessary, we may deny coverage and you will be responsible for the entire cost.
+If we say we will not cover your services, you have the right to appeal our decision not to cover your care.
+See Chapter 7 (What to do if you have a problem or complaint) to learn how to make an appeal. - It is best to ask an out-of-network provider to bill the plan first.
 But, if you have already paid for the covered services, we will reimburse you for our share of the cost for covered services.
 Or if an out-of-network provider sends you a bill that you think we should pay, you can send it to us for payment.
 See Chapter 5 (Asking us to pay our share of a bill you have received for covered medical services) for information about what to do if you receive a bill or if you need to ask for reimbursement. - If you are using an out-of-network provider for emergency care, urgently needed services, or out-of-area dialysis, you may not have to pay a higher cost-sharing amount.
 See Section 3 for more information about these situations.